-Riders may purchase transfers for $1.00.
-Transfers allow a one-zone ride in any direction aboard a connecting vehicle and are valid for three hours.
-The half-fare transfer price is 50 cents for children ages 6-11 and persons with disabilities.
+Riders may purchase transfers for $1 with a ConnectCard.
+Transfers allow for one additional ride in any direction aboard a connecting vehicle and are valid for three hours.
+The half-fare transfer price is 50 cents for riders with a Reduced Fare ConnectCard.
 Riders with passes do not need transfers.

 How to Ride

 Here’s what you should know before you go: